Cedric Phatudi

 Dr Cedric Namedi Phatudi (27 May 1912 – 7 October 1987) was the Chief Minister of Lebowa, one of the South African bantustans.

 Early life

-Born in Ga-Mphahlele, the son of the chief of the Mphahlele tribe.
+Phatudi was born in Ga-Mphahlele, the son of the chief of the Mphahlele tribe.
 He earned his basic education in mission schools.

 Education

-Phatudi initially worked as a teacher and educational administrator before attending the University of Fort Hare, gaining a BA in 1947 and a teaching diploma in 1950 at the University of the Witwatersrand, graduating with a BEd in 1965.
+Phatudi initially worked as a teacher and educational administrator before attending the University of Fort Hare, gaining a BA in 1947 and a teaching diploma in 1950 at the University of the Witwatersrand, and graduating with a BEd in 1965.
 It was during this time that he made his contributions to the Sepedi language.
 He authored and co-authored a few books in Sepedi.
 He is also known to have translated some of Shakespeare's works into Sepedi.